a-waris/stripe-donations-checkout/README.md

 The CLI will print a webhook secret key to the console.
 Set `STRIPE_WEBHOOK_SECRET` to this value in your `.env.local` file.

-### Setting up a live webhook endpoint

-After deploying, copy the deployment URL with the webhook path (`https://your-url.vercel.app/api/webhooks`) and create a live webhook endpoint [in your Stripe dashboard](https://stripe.com/docs/webhooks/setup#configure-webhook-settings).

-Once created, you can click to reveal your webhook's signing secret.
-Copy the webhook secret (`whsec_***`) and add it as a new environment variable in your [Vercel Dashboard](https://vercel.com/dashboard):

-- Select your newly created project.
-- Navigate to the Settings tab.
-- In the general settings scroll to the "Environment Variables" section.

-After adding an environment variable you will need to rebuild your project for it to become within your code.
-Within your project Dashboard, navigate to the "Deployments" tab, select the most recent deployment, click the overflow menu button (next to the "Visit" button) and select "Redeploy".

-### Deploy on Vercel

-You can deploy this app to the cloud with [Vercel](https://vercel.com?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

-#### Deploy Your Local Project

-To deploy your local project to Vercel, push it to GitHub/GitLab/Bitbucket and [import to Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example).

-**Important**: When you import your project on Vercel, make sure to click on **Environment Variables** and set them to match your `.env.local` file.